Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 He looked up at her.
 "Why not?"

 "I don’t know.
-I just… I know it’ll help me feel better and I know I need it, but…"
+I just...
+I know it’ll help me feel better and I know I need it, but..."

 Gabe nodded.

 "You know?"
 Ava finished, lamely.

 "I do, yeah."
 Gabe slapped his wheelchair.
-"I know I need this thing, but…"
+"I know I need this thing, but..."

 "But you hate it."

 "Yeah.
 I’ll use it when I have to, but that doesn’t mean I have to like it.
-It’s…" Gabe paused to select his words. "...It’s a reminder that I’m not whole."
+It’s..."
+Gabe paused to select his words. "...It’s a reminder that I’m not whole."

 That was maybe a little too blunt of a description for Ava’s taste, but under the discomfort she had to admit that he’d hit the mark for her too.
 She felt like she’d been walking around with a piece missing that she’d managed to hide for so long, and now it was out in the open for everybody to see.
 She felt exposed.